HomeHome ImprovementHome Maintenance GuidesHow to Remove a Built-in Dishwasher

 Step 3: Shut Off the Water To The Dishwasher

 Modern dishwashers have a short “removable panel” on the bottom front of the dishwasher.
-This front panel is typically held in place with clips or two small screws.
+This front panel is typically placed with clips or two small screws.

-Note: Before removing any wires, it’s a good idea to use a handheld voltage tester to check and ensure the circuit is off, even if you’re sure you flipped the correct breaker in the first step.
+Note: Before removing any wires, use a handheld voltage tester to check and ensure the circuit is off, even if you’re sure you flipped the correct breaker in the first step.

-Hardwired Connections – On rare occasions, you may find that the wiring harness and electrical box are hardwired to Romex (flexible electrical cable) and plugged into the wall behind the dishwasher or hardwired to an electrical junction box.
+Hardwired Connections – On occasion, you may find that the wiring harness and electrical box are hardwired to Romex (flexible electrical cable) and plugged into the wall behind the dishwasher or hardwired to a nearby electrical outlet.

 Step 6: Disconnect the Water Line

 Next, you’ll want to remove the heated water supply line.
-The water line is accessed on most dishwashers when removing the bottom panel on the front of the unit.
-Before proceeding, place a pan or towel handy to catch any water that may come out when it is disconnected.
+Most dishwashers have the water line accessible when the bottom panel on the front of the unit is removed.

-Make sure the water supply valve is turned off under the sink.
+Make sure the water supply valve under the sink is turned off.
 Loosen the nut that holds the line in place, then allow it to drain into a shallow pan or towel.

 Step 7: Disconnect the “Drain” Line